Lemon herb bread crumbs to add to pastas, casseroles, or vegetable tarts.

 An interesting note about breadcrumbs: Bread was a staple particularly for peasants and other economically strapped families.
 Starting at least in the 16th century, bread showed up at every meal, and in the case of breakfast – it could BE the meal.
 Women would bake bread on Saturdays to have for Sunday dinner, and the bread would last through the week.
 By the end of the week, it was getting pretty stale.
 If it couldn’t be saved through moistening with water or oil and then warming in the oven, then it would be turned into breadcrumbs.
 The breadcrumbs served a few purposes: 1) it made sure all the bread was used and nothing was wasted; 2) it augmented stretched meat stores as for meatballs or vegetable stuffing; or 3) it could replace grated cheese on top of pasta.
 Meat and cheese were luxuries to be used sparingly.

 - 2 teaspoon extra-virgin olive oil (or more as needed)

 - 1 tablespoon minced flat leaf parsley

 - Heat the olive oil in a small skillet over medium-low heat.
 Add the garlic and sauté for 30 seconds.
 Add the breadcrumbs, lemon zest, salt and pepper and toss in the skillet for 2 -3 minutes or until the breadcrumbs start to evenly brown and the lemon is aromatic.

-- Remove from the heat and add the Parmesan cheese and minced parsley.
+- Remove from the heat and add the minced parsley.
 Toss well.
 If not using the breadcrumbs right away, let them cool and place in a freezer-safe container.
-They can be stored in the freezer for 6 months.
+They can be stored in the refrigerator for 1 month or the freezer for up to 6 months.